ashokreddy1613/Interview/AWS.md

     - Stateless
     - Allow and deny rules

-13. How many NAT Gateways are needed for two public & two private subnets in a single VPC?
+## 13. How many NAT Gateways are needed for two public & two private subnets in a single VPC?
     - Minimum: 1 NAT Gateway
     - Recommended: 2 NAT Gateways (one per AZ)
     - For high availability: 2 NAT Gateways in different AZs

-### 4.2 Route 53
-14. What is Route 53 and how do you use it?
+## 14. What is Route 53 and how do you use it?

     - Route 53 is a scalable DNS web service that provides domain registration, DNS routing, and health checking.
      1️⃣ DNS Service (Domain Name Resolution) Translates domain names (e.g., www.example.com) into IP addresses (e.g., 192.0.2.1) so that users can access web applications.